 Q. Are students registered with the Office of Services for Students with Disabilities (OSSD) separated from the overall student population?

 Q. What kind of documentation do I need?

-The Office of Services for Student with Disabilities has disability specific documentation guidelines that are provided to assist licensed professionals in providing documentation to students.
+The Office of Services for Student with Disabilities (OSSD) has disability specific documentation guidelines that are provided to assist licensed professionals in providing documentation to students.
 Please download the CUNY Documentation Guidelines PDF.